 About

 I am an applied microeconomist in the Department of Economics at National Taiwan University, with a specialization in Industrial Organization.
-My research agenda involves using a detailed firm-level dataset to estimate how firms' dynamic decisions affect industry performance, both in individual and strategic contexts.
+My research agenda centers around estimating dynamic models of discrete actions and production technologies, with applications in the entry-exit dynamics of retail businesses and international trade within manufacturing sectors.

 Education :